marttp/marttp/README.md

 ## Talking About Me

 Again, I'm Thanaphoom Babparn, but you can call me Mart or Smart 😁.
 I'm a senior software engineer from Thailand who focuses on server-side technology.
 Right now, I'm working in Tokyo, Japan.
-Actually, I'm a backend specialist but I don't focus just only that part though.
-If it's my work potentially great impact to users and customers, I can do anything.
+I'm a backend specialist, but I don't focus on just that part.
+If my work positively impacts users and customers, I can do anything.

 - 👨🏽‍💻 I’m currently working as a Senior Backend Engineer in Tokyo, Japan 🇯🇵 with 5+ years of work experience.
 - 💭 I'm proud of my current Product engineer role.
 So I have a lot of product mindset and ownership.